Who We Are

 Applicants for posts within the setting are clearly informed that the positions are exempt from the Rehabilitation of Offenders Act 1974.
 Candidates are informed of the need to carry out ‘enhanced disclosure’ checks with the Disclosure and Barring Service before posts can be confirmed.

-Full details of child protection and safeguarding are extensive and cannot be included here but the full policy is available in the policies file in the Nursery entrance or on request from a member of staff.
+Full details of child protection and safeguarding are extensive and cannot be included here but the full policy is available on the website, in the policies file in the Nursery entrance or on request from a member of staff.

 Our record keeping system meets legal requirements.
 Means of storing and sharing information takes place within the framework of the Data Protection Act and the Human Rights Act.